Treylor Park brings PB&J wings and pancake tacos to Bay Street!

-That’s right, peanut butter and jelly chicken wings and pancake tacos are on Treylor Park’s menu, right next to their fried banana pepper rings, grilled apple pie and rice krispy s’more rolls.
+That’s right, peanut butter and jelly chicken wings and pancake tacos are on Treylor Park’s menu.
+So too are their fried banana pepper rings, grilled apple pie and rice krispy s’more rolls.

 Sounds like a good time, right?